Schedule a free consultation

 Contact Our Harris County DWI Defense Lawyer

 In DWI cases, police reports are important.
 They can provide significant information.
 They can corroborate stories.
 They can highlight areas that need further investigation.
 They can contradict police officers.
 They can identify officers who may be performing poorly.
 Whatever the case may be, Doug Murphy will review your police report thoroughly and act where action is needed.
 He has the skills and resources to do so.
-Contact Doug Murphy Law Firm, P.C. today at 713-229-8333 for a free initial consultation and learn more about how our legal team can help defend you against a DWI charge in Harris County or surrounding counties.
+Contact Murphy & McKinney Law Firm, P.C. today at 713-229-8333 for a free initial consultation and learn more about how our legal team can help defend you against a DWI charge in Harris County or surrounding counties.

 Back to Top